|Title||Start Date & Time||End Date & Time|

 Learn more about your phone by visiting the Cisco IP Phone 8800 Series interactive video tutorial website.

 Cisco VoIP phones include access to a Self Care Portal where you can manage your telephone settings, including speed dial numbers, ring settings, voicemail notification, call history, and call forwarding.
+To access the Self Care Portal, you must be on campus, or using VPN.
 For information about using the Self Care Portal, refer to the links below:

 Moving your IP telephone may result in incomplete location information being shown if the phone is used to dial 911 in an emergency situation.